 I’ve said I’m far too convinced about the benefits of an ANR to not be upfront about my desire.
 But I don’t want it so much that I’ve lost all biblical grounding and I’m always mastered by it.
 I’ve had to turn down possible relationships with Christian women who agreed to an ANR in marriage.
 Some just weren’t my type and one was simply too prideful to bother pursuing.
 Because a believer wants an ANR doesn’t make him or her blind to more important spiritual details.

-It’s possible to desire your favorite [insert any item here: wedding dress, sports car, gadget, candy or ice cream], realize it won’t bring ultimate satisfaction but pursue it anyway, knowing it’s a gift from God that makes life a little sweeter.
+It’s possible to desire your favorite [insert any item here: wedding dress, sports car, vacation, gadget, candy or ice cream], realize it won’t bring ultimate satisfaction but pursue it anyway, knowing it’s a gift from God that makes life a little sweeter.